nghia-vo/sarepy/README.md

 Update Notes
 ------------
 - 09/10/2019:
   Add methods for loading and saving data (from vounwarp), methods for calculating center of rotation, wrappers of reconstruction methods (from tomopy and astra).
 This allows users to try or test ring removal methods easily.
 - 11/02/2020:
   Allow to use 2D kernel in the median filter of the sorting-based correction methods.
 This is done based on feedbacks from neutron imaging users.
 Note that this increases the computational cost.
   Add some sinograms for testing.
 - 05/05/2020:
   Publish documentation on readthedocs.
   Add postprocessing methods.
 - 15/09/2020:
   Add an interpolation-based stripe removal method.
 It is a combination of algorithm 4, 5, and 6 in https://doi.org/10.1364/OE.26.028396
 - 05/2021:
-   Integrate and maintain codes in the Algotom package: https://github.com/algotom/algotom
+  Integrate and maintain codes in the Algotom package.